TinaBeee/kickstarter-analysis/README.md

 ### Analysis of Outcomes based on Launch Date

-Filtering for theater campaigns, the analysis clearly showed the highest level of success during the late spring and summer.
-Success levels dropped off steeply beginning in October, reaching their lowest level in December.
-But campaign launches overall decreased during the winter months.
-Overall, the greatest amount of campaigns were launched in May - the month that also marked the highest level of successful campaigns.
-Based on the data analyzed, we would recommend launching a theater Kickstarter campaign in May.

 <img src="https://user-images.githubusercontent.com/90064437/138573095-ecb85645-86eb-42fb-ac6e-83ae0e0ca837.png" width="500" height="">

 ### Analysis of Outcomes Based on Goals

-Looking at how campaign outcomes for theater plays correlate with their funding goal we found that cheaper campaigns with funding targets of below $1,000 showed the highest level of success.
-More than three quarters of those low-cost campaigns were completed successfully.
-Campaigns targeting a funding range of between $45,000 and $49,999, as well as between $25,000 and $29,999 showed the lowest likelihood of success, with none or only 20% of those campaigns, respectively, concluding successfully.
-Interestingly enough, the dataset showed that campaigns targeting funding of between $35,000 and $44,999 showed a sudden uptick in success rates at 67%.
-More qualitative analysis is needed to understand that unexpected success rate.

-Based on our analysis, we would recommend a target funding range of below $5,000, or between $35,000 and $44,999 for the highest likelihood of success.

 <img src="https://user-images.githubusercontent.com/90064437/138573323-794b5b94-d7dc-41d8-860b-55ca4f628cc6.png" width="500" height="">